-G5 - Dealing with Allegations of Misconduct
+G5-Dealing with Allegations of Misconduct

-- G5.1 Upon becoming aware of a matter of alleged misconduct the head of service must determine whether or not the matter needs to be investigated.
-Where the head of service determines that investigation is required the head of service must refer the matter to the public sector standards commissioner for investigation. - G5.2 At any stage of dealing with alleged misconduct the head of service may, in accordance with clause G6 -do any of the following: - G5.2.1 Re-assign other duties to the employee. - G5.2.2 Transfer the employee to other duties. - G5.2.3 Suspend the employee with pay. - G5.2.4 Suspend the employee without pay where serious misconduct is alleged. - G5.3 In considering the appropriate action under G5.2, the employer should give preference to retaining the employee in the workplace where possible. - G5.4 Upon receiving a referral in accordance with subclause G5.1 the public sector standards commissioner must do one of the following:
+G5.1 Upon becoming aware of a matter of alleged misconduct the Chief Executive must determine whether or not the matter needs to be investigated.
+Where the Chief Executive determines that investigation is required the Chief Executive must refer the matter to the public sector standards commissioner for investigation.

-- G5.4.1 Make arrangements for an appropriately trained or experienced person (the investigating officer) to investigate the alleged misconduct in accordance with clause G7 - - G5.4.2 Decline to investigate the matter, or any part of the matter, if the public sector standards commissioner decides that an investigation will not resolve the matter and refer it back to the head of service for resolution or further consideration. - G5.5 The public sector standards commissioner may determine that no investigation is necessary where the employee admits to the alleged misconduct and the employee agrees that there is no need for an investigation.
-The employee must fully understand the misconduct they are admitting to and have their admission statement taken by the public sector standards commissioner. - G5.6 Where an employee makes an admission in accordance with subclause G5.5 the head of service may determine the appropriate disciplinary action or sanction in accordance with clause G9 -.
-The head of service must ensure that they have sufficient information concerning the nature and full circumstances of the misconduct, any mitigating factors, and details of the employee's prior service record and performance to enable a fair and reasonable determination under clause G9 -to be made. - G5.7 The public sector standards commissioner may at any time decide to instigate an investigation of alleged misconduct, in the absence of a referral under subclause G5.1, if satisfied that the matter warrants investigation. - G5.8 Notwithstanding the provisions of this section, the head of service may summarily terminate the employment of an employee without notice for serious misconduct as defined within the Fair Work Regulations.
+- G5.2 At any stage of dealing with alleged misconduct the Chief Executive may, in accordance with clause G6 do any of the following: - G5.2.1 Re-assign other duties to the employee. - G5.2.2 Transfer the employee to other duties. - G5.2.3 Suspend the employee with pay. - G5.2.4 Suspend the employee without pay where serious misconduct is alleged. - G5.3 In considering the appropriate action under G5.2, the employer should give preference to retaining the employee in the workplace where possible. - G5.4 Upon receiving a referral in accordance with subclause G5.1 the public sector standards commissioner must do one of the following: - G5.4.1 Make arrangements for an appropriately trained or experienced person (the investigating officer) to investigate the alleged misconduct in accordance with clause G7 - - G5.4.2 Decline to investigate the matter, or any part of the matter, if the public sector standards commissioner decides that an investigation will not resolve the matter and refer it back to the Chief Executive for resolution or further consideration. - G5.5 The public sector standards commissioner may determine that no investigation is necessary where the employee admits to the alleged misconduct and the employee agrees that there is no need for an investigation.
+The employee must fully understand the misconduct they are admitting to and have their admission statement taken by the public sector standards commissioner. - Where an employee makes an admission in accordance with subclause G5.5 the Chief Executive may determine the appropriate disciplinary action or sanction in accordance with clause G9 -.
+The Chief Executive must ensure that they have sufficient information concerning the nature and full circumstances of the misconduct, any mitigating factors, and details of the employee's prior service record and performance to enable a fair and reasonable determination under clause G9 to be made. - G5.7 The public sector standards commissioner may at any time decide to instigate an investigation of alleged misconduct, in the absence of a referral under subclause G5.1, if satisfied that the matter warrants investigation. - G5.8 Notwithstanding the provisions of this section, the Chief Executive may summarily terminate the employment of an employee without notice for serious misconduct as defined within the Fair Work Regulations.

-G6 - Reassignment, Transfer or Suspension
+G6 -Reassignment, Transfer or Suspension